 We're so happy to be back in the tall pine/fur trees and mountains camping at 7,900' elevation about seven and a half miles west of Red River, NM.

 Columbine Campground - Forest Service Campground — Carson National Forest, near Questa, NM: Site #20 (27 RV sites total) - This site has: water nearby.
 Campground Notes: vault toilets • no dump station available • creek access • trails from campground • trails nearby • 7,900’ elevation.
 June 26th - July 5rd.
-Miles driven: 204 (tap on mileage to see route).
-Overall Experience:
+Miles traveled: 204 (tap on mileage to see route).

 This campground was a wonderful find for us.
 We have wanted to check out the Forest Service campgrounds in the Red River area for a long time.
 This one did not disappoint — for the most part, the sites are spacious, and the campground is well maintained, including the vault toilets.
 Our site is set back enough from the highway that the road noise is minimal.

 The Columbine Creek flows through the campground, and the Columbine Trail follows the creek upstream from the campground.
 This 5.7-mile trail connects with other trails in the Carson National Forest and is part of the National Recreation Trail.

 Our intention on Tuesday was to do a nice hike on the Columbine trail that originates in our campground.
 We didn't get a quarter of a mile before it started to thunder and lightning – time to abort.
 After we got back to the coach, the rain and hail came in.
 When things calmed down, we went out for a short walk on the trail.
 We will try again on Wednesday.

 One of the four bridges on the lower part of the trail.
 The first three are these cool "V" bridges.